nbpandeti/the-sinister-six/README.md

 # Sprint2

 ## Story Point Estimating session
 7/6/2020 - Everyone was involved.
-Lily presented the story in planningpoker.com and everyone in the dev team votes and came to a consensus on the story points for the 2 newly added userstories based on our stakeholder's input from Sprint 1's demo and review
+Lily presented the story in planningpoker.com and everyone in the dev team votes and came to a consensus on the story points for the 2 newly added userstories based on our stakeholder's input from Sprint 1's demo and review.
 ![Sprint 2 Story Pointing session](Sprint2PlanningPoker.png)
 We made a Sprint Goal, and decided that we work work on Backlog Items the new Backlog items 4 & 5 as well as the previous Backlog items 4 & 5, which are now backlog items 6 & 7.
 So therefore will work on Backlog item 4-7 and we were able to forcast that we could do 27 Story Points for Sprint 2.